Dark Sun: Paizo's Dark Sun

-A special feature in Dragon magazine No. 319 (May 2004) and a parallel feature in Dungeon magazine No. 110 provide an alternative interpretation of the setting for the 3.5 edition.
-(The rules for defiler wizards appear in Dragon #315, and additional monsters in Dungeon #111).
-Two of the authors of the Paizo materials, Chris Flipse and Jon Sederquist, are on the Athas.org "overcouncil," and are responsible for much of the development of the Athas.org rules.
+A special feature in Dragon magazine #319 (May 2004) and a parallel feature in Dungeon magazine #110 provide an alternative interpretation of the setting for the 3.5 edition (the rules for defiler wizards appear in Dragon #315, and additional monsters in Dungeon #111).
+Two of the authors of the Paizo materials, Chris Flipse and Jon Sederquist, are on the Athas.org "overcouncil", and are responsible for much of the development of the Athas.org rules.

 In place of the higher dice for ability scores, the abilities of all of the player character races have been improved.
 Each (including humans) has an additional bonus to one or more ability scores, an innate psionic power, and often other bonuses.
 Every race has a level adjustment, meaning that a PC of the race counts as a PC of higher level than he actually is for purposes of balance.

 4th edition

 Lead up and promotion

-On August 14 at Gen Con 2009, Wizards of the Coast announced that Dark Sun would be the 2010 campaign setting.

-Wizards announced two source books and an adventure for the new campaign setting.
+In 2009, Wizards of the Coast announced the return of Dark Sun as the 2010 campaign setting, in addition a two source books and an adventure for the new campaign setting.
 The setting was a "reimagining" of the 2nd edition setting, returning to the time immediately after Tyr became a free state.
 Some of the characters, races, and setting details from the previous editions were changed or removed.
 A new rules element was the addition of Themes (Athasian Minstrel, Dune Trader, Elemental Priest, etc.).
 Each PC gained one theme that together with race and class helped define the character.
 Themes grant an initial power and additional powers could be chosen instead of normally available class powers.

 Wizards of the Coast promoted the setting heavily.
 Rich Baker first communicated various likely changes to the setting via his Blog at wizards.com.
 He also indicated that a preview of Dark Sun would be available as an adventure at the 2010 D&DXP convention.
 This full adventure previewed new material from the campaign setting.

 The fourth Penny Arcade/PvP series of Wizards of the Coast's D&D podcast, running for two weeks in May and June 2010, was devoted to a Dark Sun campaign using pre-generated Dark Sun characters.
 Throughout July and August, excerpts were published as free content on the D&D Insider web site.
 The first two excerpts covered basic information on the setting, which is similar to that of previous versions.
 A series of articles continued to provide glimpses into the setting prior to the release in August.

 In addition to the first adventure at D&DXP, there were several other adventures provided before the full release: